FlatFilers/flatfile-plugins/plugins/dxp-configure/README.md

 # @flatfile/dxp-configure

-This plugin lets you easily attach your implementation of the class-based schema configuration library `@flatfile/configure` to `@flatfile/listener`.
+This package lets you easily attach your implementation of the class-based schema configuration library `@flatfile/configure` to `@flatfile/listener`.

 `npm i @flatfile/plugin-dxp-configure`